Tuning

 # overwritten by: HQL_LOG_SYNC

-log_sync = "immediate_async"
+log_sync = "interval_200"

-+ logs_until_snapshot
+wal_size + logs_until_snapshot

 This applies to Hiqlite only as well.
 If you only run a small instance, you could save a little bit of memory by adjusting the WAL file size and the threshold when to create a new Snapshot and cleanup Raft Logs.
 The default values will handle as much throughput as your disk IOPS allow.
-However, you could tune it down for small instance to e.g.
+However, you could tune it down for small instances to e.g.

-wal_size = 262144
+wal_size = 262144logs_until_snapshot = 1000

 [cluster]

-# always have a fixed size, even when they are still "empty", to
+# Hiqlite WAL files will always have a fixed size, even when they

-# reduce disk operations while writing.
-You can set the WAL size
+# are still "empty", to reduce disk operations while writing.
+You

-# in bytes.
-The default value is 2 MB, while the minimum size is
+# can set the WAL size in bytes.
+The default value is 2 MiB, while

 #